BrianKellyTech/Kentucky-Gardener/README.md

 ##I have also included the Google font stack "Montserrat" and applied it to the entire website.

-##The website is best viewed using Live Server within VS Code.
-Otherwise, there are no speical requirements to run this webpage.
+##There are no speical requirements to run this webpage.

 ##Brian Kelly, Code Louisville, 2022.